 - Your notes will appear on the list with a new file name, with the original name below it.

 ***If you experience any difficulties, please contact the CSD Notetaking Team at firstname.lastname@example.org.

-- In order to receive payment for providing notes, notetakers must first complete employment paperwork at the Center for Students with Disabilities, located on the second floor of the Wilbur Cross Building.
+- In order to receive payment for providing notes, notetakers must first complete and return employment paperwork to the Center for Students with Disabilities.
 Requirements include: CT W4, Federal W4, I-9 Employment Eligibility Verification Form

 - ***Payment*** - Note takers will be paid as follows:

-- Undergraduate Course – Notetakers will be paid $15.00 for every 3 hours in class per course.
+- Undergraduate Course – Notetakers will be paid $15.00 per week, per course.
 (Pay periods are in increments of two weeks - see below for dates).

-- Graduate Course – Notetakers will be paid $20.00 for every 3 hours in class per course.
+- Graduate Course – Notetakers will be paid $20.00 per week, per course.
 (Pay periods are in increments of two weeks - see below for dates).

 - The CSD will enter the appropriate payment per pay period (per course) directly into the payroll system as follows:

 - Once notetakers are approved to work by Student Employment, they will receive payment on a bi-weekly basis two weeks after the end of the payroll period in which the notetaker worked.
 New student notetakers may wait up to 6 weeks to receive the first check due to processing requirements.
 Failure to complete all of the employment paperwork in a timely manner will further delay payment.

 - Checks will be mailed to students mailing address indicated on employment forms (please see above for pay period end dates).
 Notetakers are encouraged to use direct deposit to receive payment.
 A direct deposit form is included in this packet or available on the University’s Payroll website at: http://www.payroll.uconn.edu/wp-content/uploads/sites/2008/2018/06/Direct_Deposit_Authorization_Agreement.pdf .